 The initiative would have qualified for the 2018 ballot if some counties had processed the signatures faster.
 In addition, despite widespread voter support for the measure, then-Governor Brown filed a lawsuit trying to block it from a vote of the people.

 Fortunately, the courts rejected Brown’s meritless lawsuit, and his side was required to pay $60,000 to cover our attorneys’ fees — a BIG win for California voters.

-The Keep California Safe Initiative will now appear on the General Election ballot on November 3, 2020.
-The Secretary of State will issue a proposition number and final title and summary in June 2020.
+Proposition 20 will now appear on the General Election ballot on November 3, 2020.

 Note: The the Secretary of State’s website still refers to the initiative as the “Reducing Crime and Keeping California Safe Act of 2018,” but this title cannot be changed.

 Crime Survivors, Inc. Founder/CEO Patricia Wenskunas